 Thesis Process The SMEA thesis is a significant paper communicating the results of research and analysis of a problem or opportunity.
-Some theses attempt to explain and/or predict phenomena important to marine or environmental affairs (the scientific thesis).
-Others seek to identify policy issues, adopt an approach to policy development or evaluation, and make recommendations (the policy analysis thesis).
-Still others provide a detailed description and explanation of a marine or environmental affairs issue, problem, or case study, but do not attempt either to predict or evaluate (the descriptive thesis).
-Appropriate models for such a paper appear in peer-reviewed professional journals, and students are encouraged to consult such journals, their Thesis Chair, and committee to determine scope, length, and style appropriate to the discipline.
+Some theses attempt to explain and/or predict phenomena important to marine or environmental affairs.
+Others seek to identify policy issues, adopt an approach to policy development or evaluation, and make recommendations.
+Still others provide a detailed description and explanation of a marine or environmental affairs issue, problem, or case study, but do not attempt either to predict or evaluate outcomes.
+Appropriate models for such papers appear in peer-reviewed professional journals, and students are encouraged to consult such journals and work with their thesis committee to determine scope, length, and style appropriate to the discipline.
 In some cases, students may choose to produce a thesis that does not conform to the constraints of a journal publication.
 Such a thesis must meet the same standards of academic excellence as the traditional thesis, and it must involve sufficient documentation to satisfy Graduate School requirements.
 An acceptable thesis